 Why it is so potentially helpful to you?

 First, you have to understand that the IRS is required by law to send this letter in order to give you some “due process”.
 Not much due process, but just enough to help you figure things out.
-You are entitled to an appeals hearing with a supposedly impartial settlement officer on the issue of whether the IRS should be able to levy your bank accounts and garnish your wage or whether there is a alternative that suits the need of you and the IRS more sufficiently.
+You are entitled to an appeals hearing with an impartial settlement officer on the issue of whether the IRS should be able to levy your bank accounts and garnish your wage or whether there is a alternative that suits the need of you and the IRS more sufficiently.

 In order to get this appeal hearing and exercise your due process rights, you should file the appeal request within 30 days of the date of the letter.
 Of course you can't do that if you haven't opened your mail.